aforward/writing/blog/oh-the-apis-opencamps-2017.md

 end
 ```

 But the acutal implementation will just focus on the headers list.
 We can implement this function in three parts.
-The first function matches an empty list, so if the API didn’t provide us with a content-type, then we will default to JSON.
+The first function matches an empty list, so if the API didn't provide us with a content-type, then we will default to JSON.

 ```elixir
 def content_type([]), do: "application/json"